 Several studies have linked gas flaring to cancer.
 Flares are known to contain over 250 toxins, some of which are carcinogenic.
 As reported by the U. S. Environmental Protection Agency, exposure to flare smoke can prompt chronic bronchitis, aggravated asthma, decreased lung function and premature death.

-Some of Dr. Sam’s patients had complained of “internal heat” in recent times.
-According to the doctor, “internal heat” is a strange medical condition.
-Its pal in the medical glossary is hyperthermia, which, as stated by Medical News Today, can result in organ failure or death.
+Some of Dr. Sam’s patients have complained of internal heat in recent times.
+According to the doctor, internal heat is a strange medical condition.
+Its pal in the medical glossary is hyperthermia, which Medical News Today says can result in organ failure or death.
 It’s a group of medical conditions which “occurs when the body’s heat-regulation system becomes overwhelmed by outside factors, causing a person’s internal temperature to rise”.

-As gathered from medical literatures, constant noise, heat and light from flaring units may result in sleep deprivation, which can worsen into insomnia.
-This was the case for a man named Goodnews, who used to find sleep difficult when he lived in Ebedei a few years back.
-He believed it was a result of the steady heat coming from surrounding flares.
+Constant noise, heat and light from flaring units may result in sleep deprivation, which can become insomnia, according to medical literatures.
+This was Goodnews’ experience when he lived in Ebedei a few years back.
+He believes he found sleep difficult because of the steady heat coming from surrounding flares.

-Many researchers have raised concerns over air quality.
-Several health issues, including endocrine dysfunction, reproductive disorders, and rheumatic diseases have been linked to poor air as fallout from environmental pollution.
-As stated in a WHO record, up to seven million people die every year from diseases related to air pollution.
+Several researchers have raised concerns over air quality.
+Endocrine dysfunction, reproductive disorders, and rheumatic diseases have all been linked to poor air.
+In one of its records, the World Health Organization (WHO) says up to seven million people die every year from diseases related to air pollution.

 Acid Rain Suspected

-Villagers began to notice changes in their roofs few months after the commencement of oil operations.
-Nwajeli recalled how zinc sheets quickly took on a new colour, saying: “All roofs that were shiny in those days became brown.”
+People began noticing changes in their roofs a few months after the commencement of oil operations in Ebedei.
+Nwajeli recalls how zinc sheets quickly took on a new colour.
+“All roofs that were shining in those days became brown,” he says.